halfinjest/roll/README.md

 # roll

-A dice rolling program that uses number strings to configure the pip arrangements.
+A dice rolling program that uses digit strings as the pip arrangements.

 ## Usage